mattyturn95/travel-app/README.md

 **Styling**

 - The user is greeted with a full-sized image of a forest, with the app’s brand name and logo taking up a small amount of space in the centre of the image.
 A mouse SVG provides an unobtrusive cue for the user to scroll down.
+As a redundancy, the user may click on the logo to cause the page to scroll down using jquery to the introductory section if users miss the SVG mouse.
 The minimalist design is intended to give the user a sense of calm, ideally the same feeling a holiday provides.
 - Directly below this image is an introductory section that provides some basic guidance about how to use the app.
 The app is designed to be as intuitive as possible and so the text here was kept to a minimum.
 A GIF displaying a walkthrough of the site is also provided to help commununicate effectively an understanding of how the site works.
-- Minimalist.
-Cues.
-Redundancies.
-Mouse SVG and link contained in logo...
--

 **Backgrounds**

 - The image is intended to provide a sense of escape; the forest is free of people or distractions and waiting to be explored.
-- Blue outline...
-Evokes a annotated file...
+- The white background for the introductory section and map section was chosen to improve legitbility and make the colours stand out more.
+The itinerary includes a colour gradient to be more visually appealling.

 **Logo**

-- The logo...
+- The logo evolved from a cube to a hexagon for a cleaner look.
+The line across the logo creates two shapes that evoke arrows pointing in different directions - new places to visit with the help of the app.

 ### Wireframes